shweyeewinn/mobile-flashcards/README.md

 ### New Deck View

-- The view includes a form for creating a new deck - which are an input for the title and a 'Create Deck' button.
+- The New Deck view includes a form for creating a new deck - which are an input for the title and a 'Create Deck' button.
 - Pressing the button correctly creates the deck and routes the user to the Individual Deck view for the new deck.

 ### New Question View

-The New Question view includes a form with fields for a question and answer, and a submit button.
-Submitting the form correctly adds the question to the deck.
+- The New Question view includes a form with fields for a question and answer, and a submit button.
+- Submitting the form correctly adds the question to the deck.

 ### Notification